-We define a Collapsible MLP to be two consecutive fully connected layers utilizing a Parametric Rectified Linear Unit (PReLU) \cite{he2015delving} in the middle.
+We define a Collapsible MLP as: Two consecutive fully connected layers utilizing a Parametric Rectified Linear Unit (PReLU) \cite{he2015delving} as the activation.
 The Parametric Rectified Linear Unit (PReLU) can be expressed as:

 where $\alpha$ represents the slope of the PReLU function when x is negative.
 Output of a basic two-layer collapsible MLP is described as: